Hikakin: Style

-As his channel has grown, his content has become more diverse, and in addition to traditional beatboxing videos, he now uploads content in a variety of genres, including vlogs, DIY, gadget introductions, travel, and food.
-Around 2017, he began to emphasize the direction of entertainment that "families can enjoy together in the living room", and uploaded more content for kids and families.
-Since 2020, his video production system has scaled up dramatically, with more planning effort and editing costs put into each video, and the length of each video has become even longer due to more advanced visual expression and large-scale collaborative projects.
+As his channel has grown, his content has become more diverse, and in addition to traditional beatboxing videos, his content now includes vlogs, DIY, gadget introductions, travel, and food.
+His videos from 2011 are simple and feature almost no editing, but in 2012, he added an opening sequence to the videos, and the icons became more colorful.
+Around 2017, he began to emphasize content "families can enjoy together in the living room", and uploaded more family-friendly content.
+Since 2020, Hikakin's video production system has included greater creative planning and editing resources, resulting in more sophisticated visual presentation and large-scale collaborative projects.